Fall 2015 Enrollment

-Students get to enjoy both the charm and atmosphere of a small town alongside big city thrills.
+Students get to enjoy both the charm and atmosphere of a small town alongside big-city perks.
 Greenville University is seated right in the center of a laid-back rural community.
-Activities within the town include bowling, fishing, attending plays, visiting museums, watching movies, and hiking.
-Big cities are also within reach for weekend trips; St. Louis is only a 45-minute drive west, and Chicago is 4 hours north.
+Activities within the town include bowling, fishing, attending plays, visiting museums, watching movies at the theater, and hiking.
+Big cities are also within reach for weekend trips; St. Louis is only a 45-minute drive west, Chicago is 4 hours north, and Indianapolis is 3 hours east.
 The community of Greenville, IL, is known for its hospitality, safety, and connectedness.
 Without a doubt, it is the perfect location for students to immerse themselves in their studies, friendships, and relationships with God.

 RETENTION FALL 2015

 82% of students began in Fall 2014 and returned in Fall 2015 (full-time, first-time freshmen)